mskcc/RNAseqDB/README.md

 Related software
 ----------
-To run the pipeline, user needs to install the following third-party tools and related modules they require:
+The pipeline requires the following third-party tools, which were already installed in the HAL and LUNA cluster (see the last section).
+So if you are a MSKCC user, probably you don't need install anything.

  STAR aligner v2.4.2a